Easy. You only hire someone with previous experience.The logic goes, they know the business, and I won’t have to train them.

 That’s terrible thinking, no matter what you are selling.

-Competitors’ leftovers rarely are superstars, and you’ll be bringing their worst habits into the heart of your operations.
+Competitors’ leftovers are not what to look for when hiring an employee.
+They rarely are superstars, and you’ll bring their worst habits into the heart of your operations.

 And your belief you won’t have to train them will let them get away with it.

 My first tip is that you would be much better off hiring someone out of your industry and teaching them how to sell in your store how you want them to, without preconceptions about customers.

 Retail store hiring is tougher than it appears, and a bad hire's results can be disastrous for your store.

 How to hire great employees for your store

 These tips will help you spot toxic behavior, resistance to training and self-improvement, and weed out bad applicants.
 Use these strategies to double-check your gut feeling and verify that the people you’re talking to are genuinely passionate about your work.